loveencounterflow/interlex/README.md

   strategy (next to `first` and `longest`)
 * **`[—]`** implement: `Grammar::cfg.before_scan`, `Grammar::cfg.after_scan`
 * **`[—]`** test, fix `reset_errors`
+* **`[—]`** disallow forward jumps to a 'lower' level i.o.w. enforce **topological order** of levels: no circuits, just jump-to and jump-back.
+One reason for this: when you write a grammar with several levels and you jump from level A to level B and then at some point you again jump forward from B to A—it's almost certainly an error and jumping back from B was the intention.
+* **`[—]`** consider to rename 'levels' -> 'tracks', 'jumps' -> 'switches'
 * **`[—]`** implement 'continuation' i.e. the ability of the lexer to stay on the same level across scans, meaning that when scanning line by line constructs (such as HTML tags) can extend across line boundaries
 <!-- * **`[—]`** change token naming rules: -->